AARP Eye Center

 “AARP believes the Commonwealth must invest in these vital programs, services, and budgets now.
 We know that with each budget, difficult decisions must be made.
 We also know that the most vulnerable among us must be protected.”

-AARP sent another letter to the House Ways and Means committee running down a list of ammendements the committee should adopt.
-You can read the letter here.
+AARP also sent letters to the chairs of the Ways and Means committee in both chambers running down a list of ammendements the committee should adopt.
+You can read the letter to the Massachusetts House here.

 - Healthy Incentives Program: Increases Health Incentives Program funding